AltheaBarbato/lab4-Production-Readiness/docs/production-readiness-review.md

 # Production Readiness Review
 **Name:** Althea Barbato

-Honest look at where webserver01 stands and what would need to happen to call it actually production-ready.
+Honest look at where webserver01 stands and what would need to happen to call it actually production ready.

----

 ## What's working well